eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 Note: throughout all of this code, not one lifetime annotation!
 The only drawback here is that iteration requires breaking the code up into small functions, since iterators can only be created at call sites.

+### Closures

+Closures that capture values by reference can be implemented analogously: as `ref structs` that can only be create at call sites, cannot be stored except in other ref structs, etc.

+### Conclusion

+Pros:

+1. Greatly simplifies borrow checking.
+2. Easier to understand.
+3. Easier to implement.

+Cons:
+1. The problem with ref structs is it splits the type system in two: you need a `RefOption` type, a `RefVec`, etc.
+1. Potentially, some of the things Rust can do with lifetimes

 # Languages {#languages}